BioInCode7/Plastic-Degradation-Gene-Screen/docs/workflow.md

 results/blast/

 ## 6. Filtering of Candidate Hits

-BLAST results are filtered using thresholds on:
+BLAST results are filtered in two stages:

-- Percent identity
-- Alignment length
-- Query coverage
+1. **Database-specific primary filters**, applied independently to PlasticDB and PAZy hits.
+2. **High-confidence prioritization of PlasticDB-only candidates**, based on percent identity and query coverage thresholds.

 Filtering is performed using `awk` and standard Unix tools.

-Filtered hit tables represent candidate genes potentially involved in plastic degradation.

-## 7. Result Summarization
+## 7. Result Summarization and Visualization

-Filtered hits are summarized to:
+Filtered hit tables are summarized to:

 - Count unique candidate genes
 - Identify genes detected by both databases
+- Identify PlasticDB-only candidates
-- Associate hits with polymer types (PAZy)
+- Associate PAZy hits with polymer types

-**Output directory:**
-results/summary/

-These summary files form the basis for downstream interpretation.

-### Visualization

-Summary figures were generated in R from final result tables (see `analysis/figures/`).
+Summary figures were generated in R from final result tables

-results/interpretation.md
+(see `analysis/figures/`).

+These summary files form the basis for downstream interpretation
+(documented in `results/interpretation.md`).

-The distribution of candidates across databases is visualized in a Venn diagram (Figure 1).
+The distribution of candidates across databases is visualized
+in a Venn diagram (Figure 1).

+High-confidence PlasticDB-only candidates were defined as hits with ≥35% amino acid identity and ≥60% query coverage.
+For each predicted ORF, only the best-scoring PlasticDB hit (highest bitscore) was retained.